-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States (Government Auditing Standards), the financial statements of Hospital Service District No. 1A of the Parish of Richland d/b/a Richland Parish Hospital (the District), a Component Unit of Richland Parish Police Jury, which comprise the District's balance sheet as of September 30, 2022, and the related statements of revenues, expenses and changes in net position and cash flows for the year then ended, and the related notes to the financial statements, which collectively comprise the District's basic financials and have issued our report thereon dated March 16, 2023.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States (Government Auditing Standards), the financial statements of Hospital Service District No. 1A of the Parish of Richland d.b.a.
+Richland Parish Hospital (the District), a Component Unit of Richland Parish Police Jury, which comprise the District's balance sheet as of September 30, 2023, and the related statements of revenues, expenses, and changes in net position, and cash flows for the year then ended, and the related notes to the financial statements, and have issued our report thereon dated February 26, 2024.

-Report on Internal Control over Financial Reporting
+Report on Internal Control Over Financial Reporting